The London Book Fairs 2012 and 2013

 For me, the 2012 LBF was all about exploring my options and gaining insight into the rapidly changing publishing industry.
 One of the best seminars I attended at the 2012 LBF was on ‘Should the publishing industry be Frightened of Self-Publishing?’
 It was the seminar that had the most impact on me because of one of the speaker’s – Alison Baverstock.
 She referred to self-publishing making the publishing industry more available and discussed how through her research she had found that there is an ‘empowered entrepreneur author’.
 I went on to buy two of her books: ‘Marketing Your Book; an author’s guide’, and ‘The Naked Author’.

 Before I finish with the 2012 LBF, I thought I’d share some notes I made from a presentation in the Digital Zone given by Brian Felsen, President of Bookbaby.
 He said that distribution is not the problem; getting noticed is.
-Here is a list of points he made:
+It is important to be authentic and consistent in your branding and:

 - Have a strong call-to-action.
 Say what you want the person looking at your site do, e.g. buy the book.